grumlimited/geocalc/README.md

 #### Determining whether a Point is contained within a BoundingArea

-Now say you have a BoundingArea:
+Now say you have a BoundingArea,

       //somewhere in Europe, not sure where ;-)
       Point northEast = new Point(new DegreeCoordinate(70), new DegreeCoordinate(145));
       Point southWest = new Point(new DegreeCoordinate(50), new DegreeCoordinate(110));
       BoundingArea boundingArea = new BoundingArea(northEast, southWest);

+you can determine whether a point is contained withing that area using:

       Point point1 = new Point(new DegreeCoordinate(60), new DegreeCoordinate(120));
       assertTrue(boundingArea.isContainedWithin(point1)); //true